fact-project/muons/README.md

 ### Extract features of muon events

 ### The muon sample

-A list of all events recorded by FACT that are likely to be muon events.
+A list of the FACT event IDs for 13.78 millon events which are muon like.